shahmir-k/shahmir-k/README.md

 (From most proficient to least) I know more than this, these are just some of my favourites

 ## Best languages:
-C, C++, C#, Java, Go, JavaScript, React/ReactNative, Python
+C, C++, C#, Java, Python, Go/Golang, JavaScript, React/ReactNative

 ## Medium languages:
 Rust, MATLAB, Kotlin